 Knows modeling techniques:

-A great Product Owner has a knapsack full of worthful modeling techniques.
-Actually, the PO has an idea about when to apply a specific model.
-Based on the model application he/she drives the project success.
+A great Product Owner has a knapsack full of workable modeling techniques and knows when to apply a specific model.
+Based on the model application he or she drives the project success.

 A great Product Owner offers experiences with peers.
-This may be inside the organization, and outside it.
-Additionally, courses and meetings are the great approaches to share experiences and garner information.
-Furthermore, recording your lessons can be significant for other Product Owners.
+This may be inside the organization, or outside it.
+Conferences and meetings are great approaches to share experiences and garner information.
+Furthermore, recording lessons learnt can be significant learning opportunities for other Product Owners.

 Claims user story mapping: